shakes76/PatternFlow/recognition/s4589325-OAI-AKOA-Perceiver/README.md

 ## Examples and Results

 The plots below show the accuracy and loss of the model throughout the training process.
-Final results are also shown and the model achieved an overall accuracy of approximately 93%.
+Final results are also shown and the model achieved an overall accuracy of approximately 93% (although there was some variation in the accuracy achieved on each run).

 ![](Images/Accuracy_Plot.png)
 ![](Images/Loss_Plot.png)
 ![](Images/Result.png)
 ![](Images/Accuracy.png)

-5. describe and justify your training, validation and testing split of the data.